smxi/rbxi/trunk/rbxi-data/readme-rbxi.txt

 If you want the script to automatically mount/umount your backup drive / partition, use this.
 If you don't want this, just leave the variables with a blank value.

+For cron jobs, put the full system path to mount/umount in the command.
+MOUNT_BU_DISK='/usr/bin/mount -L backup-disk-1 $BACKUP_DIRECTORY'
+UNMOUNT_BU_DISK='/usr/bin/umount $BACKUP_DIRECTORY'
+Use'which mount' OR 'which umount' (no quotes) to find the true path.
 .........................................................................
 MOUNT_BU_DISK='mount -L backup-disk-1 $BACKUP_DIRECTORY'
 UNMOUNT_BU_DISK='umount $BACKUP_DIRECTORY'